 There are some circumstances where it is appropriate to enter a student for an AS exam at the end of Year 12.

-* Students who are taking four A-Levels (having attained an average of straight 7-9 in their GCSEs) would work with departments in deciding which qualification they wish to sit at AS level and therefore relinquish at the end of Year 12.
-Ideally this decision would be made by early February 2019.
-Of course, these students could also choose to stay on 4 A-Levels for the full two year period.
+• Students who are taking four A-Levels (having attained an average of straight 7-9 in their GCSEs) would work with departments in deciding which qualification they wish to sit at AS level and therefore relinquish at the end of Year 12.
+Ideally this decision would be made by early February 2022.
+Of course, these students could also choose to stay on four A-Levels for the full two year period.

 Yes, these awards were formerly almost entirely comprised of internal assessment, or coursework.
 However, prospective students should now be aware that most of these qualifications include at least 25% external examinations.
-The popularity of these qualifications has grown dramatically over the last five years and the number of undergraduates who hold a Level 3 BTEC, or Cambridge Technical has also risen sharply.
+The popularity of these qualifications has grown dramatically over the last five years and the number of undergraduates who hold a Cambridge Technical has also risen sharply.

-For more information on our range of BTECs and Cambridge Technical qualifications, please view the subject specific information within our prospectus, which is available on our website.
+For more information on our range Cambridge Technical qualifications, please view the subject specific information within our prospectus, which is available on our website.
 In addition, please contact the subject departments if you have an enquiry of a more specific nature.

-Our Induction Days are designed to give students a taste of a day in the life of a sixth former.
+Our Induction Days are designed to give students a taste of a day in the life of a Sixth Form student.
 Each subject has developed a Bridging Unit, issued as part of Induction Day, designed to develop key skills and knowledge prior to starting in September.
 This knowledge will be assessed as part of our Bridging Assessment week (late September) in order to set a clear starting point for all learners.
-Tutor groups will take part in a number of initial teambuilding activities and buddying activities to help students bond in their early weeks.
-We host a Team Building Day run by an external company to help generate a sense of community straight away.
-We arrange opportunities for the Year 12 and 13 cohort to socialise and share in their experience of the sixth form.
+Tutor groups will take part in a number of initial team building activities and buddying activities to help students bond in their early weeks.
+We host a Team Building day to help generate a sense of community within the first term.
+We arrange opportunities for the Year 12 and 13 cohort to socialise and share in their experience of the Sixth Form.

-If you have any queries about the application process, subject offer, curriculum information or anything else Sixth Form related please email 6thAdmissions@hayes.bromley.sch.uk where one of our team will handle your enquiry.
+If you have any queries about the application process, curriculum information or anything else Sixth Form related please email 6thAdmissions@hayes.bromley.sch.uk where one of our team will handle your enquiry.